seydx/homebridge-tado-platform/README.md

 You can also adjust the minimum temperature step ``"minStep"``, minimum temperature value ``"minValue"`` or maximum temperature value ``"maxValue"`` via config.json.

-- **minValue**: By default, HEATING devices also this plugin, supports a minValue of 5° Celsius.
+- **minValue**: By default, HEATING devices also this plugin, supports a minValue of 5° Celsius / 41° Fahrenheit.
 If your device has a different minValue, you can set it up here.
 (Incorrect minValue may cause problems!)
-- **maxValue**: By default, HEATING devices also this plugin, supports a maxValue of 25° Celsius by default.
+- **maxValue**: By default, HEATING devices also this plugin, supports a maxValue of 25° Celsius / 77° Fahrenheit by default.
 If your device has a different minValue, you can set it up here.
 (Incorrect maxValue may cause problems!)
 - **minStep**: Minimum step for temperature adjustment.
 (Default: 1, must be between 0 - 1)

 ```